Hi, nice to see you!

 App Id

-The App Id used for OAuth 2.0 consists of your HQ customer id as well as the id of the client application you created in the HQ: {customer-id}-{client-id}.
-For example, 12345-clientapp, where 12345 is your customer id and clientapp is the id of the client.
-After you registered a client application in your HQ, you can find the App Id in the list in the administration panel.
+The App Id used for OAuth 2.0 includes both your HQ customer ID and the client application ID you created: {customer-id}-{client-id}.
+For instance, 12345-clientapp, where 12345 represents your customer ID, and clientapp is the ID of the client.
+After registering a client application, you can find the App Id in the administration panel's list.

 App Secret

-The App Secret is generated in the administration section of your HQ.
-It is located next to the App Id in the administration panel list.
-The secret will be used to authenticate your client application when requesting a token.
+The App Secret is generated within your HQ's administration panel.
+It is displayed next to the App Id in the list and is used to authenticate the client application when requesting a token.

 Scopes

-The OAuth 2.0 authentication flow uses scopes to define which rights are granted to the application by the user.
+OAuth 2.0 uses scopes to specify the permissions granted to the application by the user.
 The HQ API currently supports the following scopes:

 Access Token

-The Access Token is used to authenticate against the API resources.
-It needs to be included in every request to the API.
-Each user must use their own unique Access Token, since such tokens are only valid for the associated user.
-The toke is usually valid for a few days only.
+The Access Token is used to authenticate API requests.
+It must be included in every API request.
+Each user has their own unique Access Token, which is only valid for that user and typically expires after a few days.

 Refresh Token

-The Refresh Token is used to get a new Access Token, once it has expired.
-A Refresh Token only expires when the user manually revokes access for the client application.
+The Refresh Token is used to obtain a new Access Token once the original one expires.
+A Refresh Token remains valid until the user manually revokes access for the client application.

 OAuth Endpoints

-The OAuth endpoints are required to get an Access Token and exchange a Refresh Token for a new Access Token:
+The following OAuth endpoints are used to obtain an Access Token or exchange a Refresh Token for a new Access Token:

 Authorization Flow

-The OAuth 2.0 Authorization Code Grant is the default authorization flow and mainly used by client applications.
-It is described here in detail:
+The default authorization flow is OAuth 2.0's Code Grant, primarily used by client applications.
+It is described in detail below:

 Authorization Request

-The client constructs the request URI by adding the following parameters to the query string of the authorization endpoint URI using the application/x-www-form-urlencoded format.
-Then, the client directs the user to the constructed URI using a browser window.
-The user is asked to log in, provides their username and password, and grants the requested permissions to your client application.
+The client constructs a request URI by appending the following parameters to the query string of the authorization endpoint URI, using the application/x-www-form-urlencoded format.
+The client then directs the user to this URI using a browser window, where the user logs in, provides their credentials, and grants the requested permissions to the client application.

 Example:

-Note: the generated URL needs to be opened in a browser window so that the user can log in and authorize the application.
+Note: The generated URL must be opened in a browser window for the user to log in and authorize the application.

-If the user is already granted the same scopes to the client application, the UI will not be rendered and the redirect with the authorization code happens automatically.
+If the user has already granted the same scopes to the client application, the authorization UI will not be displayed, and the redirection with the authorization code will occur automatically.

 User Authentication

-The user logs in, and grants or revokes the access request.
+The user logs in and either grants or denies the access request.

 Authorization Response

-If the user grants the access request, the authorization server issues an authorization code and delivers it to the client by adding the following parameters to the query string of the redirection URI using the application/x-www-form-urlencoded format.
+If the user grants access, the authorization server provides an authorization code to the client by appending the following parameters to the query string of the redirection URI, using the application/x-www-form-urlencoded format.

 Example: